techidaily/site-win11-tips/source/_posts/microsoft-store-lockout-try-these-hacks.md

  A checkmark should appear next to the Repair button once the process is complete.

- If you cannot sign in even after attempting a repair, you can try[resetting the Microsoft Store app on Windows](https://www.makeuseof.com/windows-10-11-reset-microsoft-store/) .
+ If you cannot sign in even after attempting a repair, you can try [resetting the Microsoft Store app on Windows](https://www.makeuseof.com/windows-10-11-reset-microsoft-store/) .

 ## 5\.
 Correct Date and Time on Your PC